cocode/TrekBASIC/README.txt

 KEYWORDS "PRINT", and "GOTO"

 TODO on interpreter.
-Use lambda with BINOP to cut the number of OP classes 90% Is it ok to do some processing at load time?
-If I do, then some errors may raise their exception on program load time.
-Is this a problem?
-I'll have to change a few tests, if I do, like "if with no then"
+0. Support dialects.
+At least the two star trek programs I have.
+1. Starting to parse some statements (like FOR) at load time.
+Should lex any expressions at load time.
-0. Need tuples for function calls FNA(x,y,z) and array subscripts A(1,2,3) 0.0 Note that these subscripts can be expressions.
+2. Need tuples for function calls FNA(x,y,z) and array subscripts A(1,2,3) 0.0 Note that these subscripts can be expressions.
     1. Current function and array code only works for single, literal values.
-1. Should probably split symbol table from executor.
-It would cut circular references.
-DONE
-2. Expressions will probably be the hardest
-    a.
-Expression evaulation DONE
-    b.
-Expression assignment DONE - mostly,
-        c.
-Array assignment.
-    c.
-Support parens!
-DONE
-    d.
-Unary minus - Currently causing problems.
-3. Built in functions.
-    INT, RND - DONE
-    currently, we pass symbols in to the Expression, but that means they bypass get_symbol, which can hide format changes in the symbol table, like I just made.
+3. Boolean expressions?
+4. built in functions: ABS SGN SQR EXP LOG LOG10
+5. String functions, like LEFT, LEN, etc.
-4. Convert the program execution to a class.
+6. Convert the program execution to a class.
-5. Write smaller test programs.
+7. Write smaller test programs.
-6. Implement subroutines (GOTO)
-7. Implement FOR loops
+8. Implement FOR loops
-8. Write "renum" utility.
+9. Write "renum" utility.
 Split all multiline statements, and renumber at increments of 10 Then reformat the startrek source.

-   write exponentiation test 2**3**2
-   I THINK DONE fix all assertraises to use "with" style DONE  assert_syntax should not take a line.
-The line is from the executor, and it will catch and add the line Should we precompute expressions to ASTs on load?
+10. Write a command line shell, like we used to have with load and run (no editor, though), and maybe breakpoints Should we precompute expressions to ASTs on load? - Yes, but not done yet.

    It would be nice to have a BASIC command line environment.
     LOAD, RUN, BREAKPOINT
-   Use ControlLocation class for any reference to control location, including execution.
-   Should have a function for doing a goto.
-It's only one line now:
-    self._goto = ControlLocation(index, offset)
-    but it should only be in one place.
     Implement >= and <= and !=?
 How does basic do != ?
 Maybe <>

     TODO Fix functions to store their extra into in the symbol table, not in the "op" parameter.